It’s the only thing of its kind, and so indispensable – Julian Rushton, Emeritus Professor of Music, University of Leeds, Chairman, Musica Britannica

 Gustav Holst: the Man and His Music

-2022 edition, released November 15th 2022 Buy direct from the publisher, post and packing free to UK addresses.
+This 2022 edition is the second from Circaidy Gregory Press, released November 15th 2022 Buy direct from the publisher, post and packing free to UK addresses.